tlcagford/QCI_AstroEntangle_Refiner/README.md

 ## 📜 License

-All four projects are released under a **Dual License**:
+This project is released under a **Dual License**:

-- **Academic / Non‑Commercial Use:** Free for research, education, and personal projects.
+- **Academic / Non-Commercial Use**: Free for research, education, and personal projects
-- **Commercial Use:** Requires a separate license.
+- **Commercial Use**: Requires a separate license.
 Please contact the author for details.

-See the `LICENSE` file in each repository for full terms.
+See the `LICENSE` file for full terms.

 ---